midoppal/TTB-Label-Verifier/README.md

 This app requires the Tesseract executable in addition to the Python package `pytesseract`.

-On Windows, install Tesseract from the official installer or a package manager, then make sure the Tesseract executable is available on your PATH.
+On Windows, install Tesseract from the official installer or a package manager, then make sure the Tesseract executable is available in your PATH.

 On macOS: